metasv/mvc-api-definition/README.md

 # MvcApi

-MvcApi is a BitcoinSV blockchain API service provider.
+MvcApi is a MicroVisionChain blockchain API service provider.

 This is MvcApi OpenAPI definition repo.